 Version 1.0

-QA: TEST or NA or QA
+QA: QA

 Description and Purpose

-This tool aggregates the dose over various contaminants of potential concern (COPC) for various exposure pathways at each point and space in the a MODFLOW/MT3D model:
+The ca-sumdose tool aggregates the dose from various contaminants of potential concern (COPC) for an exposure pathway at each point in space and time in the a MODFLOW/MT3D model.

-Given
+Given:

 1. A control file specifying paths to input files (each of these are assumed to be outputs of a ca-dosecalc for a COPC)

-This utility loads each of the inputs and computes the total dose at for every timestep, row, layer, column, and exposure route by summing the dose contribution for each COPC.
+This utility loads each of the input files and computes the total dose for each exposure pathway by summing dose contributions from all COPCs at each row, layer, and column for every timestep.

 Functional Requirements